TeamofMIS/meet/index.md

 # Group News

 - 06/05/2021, Congratulations to group members Jiaxin Wang, Hongmin Zhang, Rui Tan on successfully defending theirs dissertation!

 ## Upcoming Events

+- 09/21/2021, Happy Mid-autumn Festival, we will have our meet on 09/28/2021.

+## Scheduled Events

 - 09/14/2021, Research plan and summary.

-## Scheduled Events

 - 07/05/2021, Research progress, by Shuizhou Ke.
 - 06/20/2021, Few shot learning with medical image, by Hao Wang.
 - 06/07/2021, Research plan and summary.
 - 06/01/2021, Undergraduate thesis defense, by Yuxuan Yang, Xiaojian Huang, and Shihui Li.
 - 05/25/2021, On Piracy, Plagiarism, and Copyright Infringement, by Luyue Zhao, [attachments](assets/slides/2021-05-18-Piracy_Plagiarism_and_Copyright_Infringement.pdf);

 - 04/27/2021, Few shot learning with Prototypical Network [(Paper from NeurIPS 2017)](https://blog.waynehfut.com/2020/11/02/prototypical_network_for_few_shot_learning/), and how to find papers on Web of Science and CNKI, By Hao Wang. [slides](assets/slides/2021-05-11-prototypicalnet.pdf)

 - 03/09/2021, Research summary and plan, by the team member.

 - 01/30/2021, Brief introduction for MIC(Maximal Information Coefficient), from [Blog](https://blog.csdn.net/qq_27586341/article/details/90603140?utm_medium=distribute.pc_relevant.none-task-blog-BlogCommendFromBaidu-2.control&depth_1-utm_source=distribute.pc_relevant.none-task-blog-BlogCommendFromBaidu-2.control), by Rui Tan, [attachments](assets/paper/MaximalInformationCoefficient.pdf);

 - 01/20/2021, Brief introduction for Transformer, from [大数据文摘](https://zhuanlan.zhihu.com/p/54356280), by Yuxuan Yang;

 - 01/05/2021, Brief introduction for IOU Loss in Object detection, by Shuizhou Ke, [attachments](assets/slides/2021-1-5%20IOU汇总.pdf);